Network and federation settings, email notifications

-In this section you can adjust some network settings for your TrueConf Server instance:
+In the Network → Network settings section you can configure some network settings for your TrueConf Server instance:

 # Network Settings

-In this section you can specify IP addresses and ports which will be used by TrueConf client applications to connect to TrueConf Server.
-IP address of the computer where TrueConf Server is installed is used by default.
+In the section Network → Network settings, you can specify the IP addresses and ports that client applications downloaded from TrueConf Server will use, when trying to connect to the server.
+By default, client applications will use only the IP address of the machine where TrueConf Server is installed.

 You can specify a different port when editing the list of IP addresses.